linda-seiter/cmsc115_2252/week3/week3_lesson.md

-## Week 3 - Equivalence Partitioning and Boundary Value Analysis
+## Week 3 - Equivalence Partitioning, Boundary Value Analysis, Decision Table Testing

 Suppose a program reads in an integer and prints whether it is negative, neutral, or positive.
 It is not feasible to test the program with every possible integer value, so a subset of integers must be selected for testing.
 How do we pick a set of input values that might be effective in finding bugs?

-This lesson introduces three popular functional (opaque-box) testing techniques designed to reduce the total number of test cases to a finite set, while still managing to cover the functional requirements.
+This lesson introduces three popular specification-based (opaque-box) testing techniques designed to reduce the total number of test cases to a finite set, while still managing to cover the functional requirements.